herachxx/Maratova-Aruzhan-NSRI-member-website-2026/README.md

 # Maratova Aruzhan - NSRI School Ambassador Website

+NSRI (National Student Research Institute) is a global research community connecting high school students with PhD-level mentors from MIT, Emory, Oxford, and more.
+Our mission is to give students the access, structure, and mentorship they need to conduct a real research.

 ## Tech Stack

-- Vanilla HTML / CSS / JavaScript - no frameworks, no dependencies
+- Vanilla HTML/CSS/JavaScript - no frameworks, no dependencies
 - Fonts: [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) + [DM Sans](https://fonts.google.com/specimen/DM+Sans) via Google Fonts
 - All icons are inline SVG (no icon library required)